 Q: Where can I buy your books?

 A: My print books are available at most retailers, both physical and online.
-The ebooks are available through most e-retailers, as are the paperbacks of The Seer’s Choice and Iron Shoes.
-Paperback copies of The Shores of Spain are very hard to find.
-Please ask your bookstore to order one for you.
+The ebooks are available through most e-retailers.
+Click on the Bibliography page to find a list of all publications and where to find them.

 Q: When will the mass market edition of The Shores of Spain come out?

-A: I’m sorry to say, but I don’t think there will be a mass market edition of either The Shores of Spain or of Dreaming Death.
+A: I’m sorry to say, there won’t be a mass market edition of either The Shores of Spain or of Dreaming Death.
 That means the Amazon price for the ebooks isn’t likely to come down either.

 Q: Where can I get a signed copy of one of your books?

 A: I have a list of conventions I’m attending on my Find Me page, and I am always willing to sign something there.
 I am also in the process of putting together a page for Signed Books, and as soon as I have that up, I’ll put a link in here.